-Celestron’s C11 is the last of the original Celestron SCTs to be marketed with an orange tube, the largest marketed today with a fork configuration (as the CPC 11), and probably the largest SCT on the market that can easily be handled by one person without a dolly or a permanent observatory.
+The Celestron C11 is the last of the original Celestron SCTs to be sold with an orange tube.
+It is also the largest SCT sold today with a fork configuration (as the CPC 11), and it is probably the largest SCT that can be easily moved by one person without a dolly or a permanent observatory.
 Introduced in the 1980s, it is one of the most popular SCT sizes out there.
-The C11 was originally sold with an orange tube but in the mid-1980s the color was changed to black and has remained that way since.
+The C11 was originally sold with an orange tube, but in the mid-1980s, the color was changed to black and has remained that way since.

 Unlike 9.25” and smaller SCTs the C11 uses a large 3.25” accessory thread on the back, which can be used to mount various heavy-duty accessories, but an adapter to use the standard 2” SCT accessory thread is included with the scope.